XorreAI/Miydi-Maps/README.md

 Each dataset within Miydi Maps is structured to align with zip codes or census tracts, presenting a unique opportunity to access socio-economic data with unprecedented precision.
 This level of detail opens new avenues for localized research and development, offering insights that were previously challenging to obtain.

+# Miydi Maps - Open Street Data Edition

+Welcome to the Open Street Data edition of Miydi Maps, a dedicated repository housing GeoJson formatted data derived from Open Street Maps (OSM) specifically for the United States, with plans to extend coverage to other countries shortly.
+This specialized edition is hosted on a standalone GitHub repository to accommodate the substantial file sizes and navigate GitHub's file size limitations.

+## 🌐 About the Data

+Each file within this collection represents a single layer and "type" of OSM data, allowing for a modular approach where users can select exactly what they need for their projects.
+Due to GitHub's size constraints, data may be segmented into smaller, zipped files to ensure accessibility without compromising detail.

+### Data Compilation and Cleaning

+The data was meticulously compiled using the OSM API, pulling data for individual US regions to circumvent API limitations.
+This regional data was then amalgamated into comprehensive GeoJSON files.
+A thorough cleaning process was undertaken to eliminate duplicates, ensuring the integrity and usability of the datasets.

+### Handling Extraneous Data Points

+It's important to note that the original OSM API data contains a large number of extraneous data points, many of which have NULL values.
+These have been preserved in the datasets as they may hold value for specific projects, despite their apparent redundancy.
+Their presence does not significantly affect the overall size of the datasets due to their null value nature.

+## 📅 Data Timeliness

+The datasets currently available were pulled in April 2024.
+Please be aware that this data will not receive updates.
+However, we are considering the incorporation of additional data sets in future releases to ensure the continued relevance and expansion of the Miydi Maps - Open Street Data edition.

+This edition of Miydi Maps is a testament to our commitment to providing extensive, versatile data solutions to meet the diverse needs of our users.
+Whether you're working on urban planning, navigation applications, or any project requiring detailed geographic data, Miydi Maps - Open Street Data edition offers the foundational data to propel your initiatives forward.

 ### 📈 Calculating Our Values: Identifying Actionable Opportunities

 At Miydi Maps, our approach to data analysis is designed to unearth actionable opportunities that can drive informed decision-making and strategic planning.
 We employ a sophisticated weighted system, inspired by the principles of a bell curve distribution, to analyze and interpret our socio-economic datasets.